Arksine/moonraker/docs/configuration.md

 #   A valid ip address or hostname for the shelly device.
 This parameter
 #   must be provided.
 user:
 #   A user name to use for request authentication.
+This option accepts
-If no password is set
+#   Jinja2 Templates, see the [secrets] section for details.
+If no password
-#   the the default is no user, otherwise the default is "admin".
+#   is set the the default is no user, otherwise the default is "admin".
 password:
 #   The password to use for request authentication.
+This option accepts
+#   Jinja2 Templates, see the [secrets] section for details.
 The default is no
 #   password.
 output_id:
 #   The output_id (or relay id) to use if the Shelly device supports